-Our ten year old son is fully aware that his little sister is different.
-He knows about her chromosomal disorder and about her “special needs.”
+Our son is fully aware that his little sister is different.
+He knows about her chromosomal disorder and her cognitive and medical challenges.
 He understands the implications of the R-Word and he’s aware of the range of physical disabilities that exist for so many people.

 He has been aptly schooled.

-Of course, he’s learned about Avery’s diagnosis and prognosis little by little.
-It’s like sex education that way — you want to provide enough information to prepare your child for what lies ahead, but you don’t want to bombard them with too much, too soon and freak them the heck out.
+We’ve shared Avery’s diagnosis and prognosis with him little by little.
+It’s like sex education that way — you want to provide enough information to prepare your child for what lies ahead, but you don’t want to bombard them with too much, too soon.

 Tonight as I was making dinner, Sebastian taught me a “mind reading” trick he learned at summer camp.
 In a nutshell, he asked me to choose a hand, then a specific finger on that hand.
 From there he had me choose a section of that finger and asked me to think either “moon, stars or sun” and keep repeating my choice silently in my head.
 Via some mysterious process where he squeezed the pad of my finger and looked for either a crescent symbol, a white circle or several red dots, he could tell me which celestial being I was thinking of.
 He did this five times and was correct every time!
 I have no idea how he did it.